I think you’ll agree with me that finding the right electronic drum set can be tough: there are so many good options out there.

 And at some point it just doesn’t help to read yet another list of best electronic drum sets.

-That’s why I’m focusing on only one electronic drum set with a very good price-performance ratio in this Yamaha DTX450K review.
+That’s why I’m focusing on only one affordable drum set with a very good price-performance ratio in this Yamaha DTX450K review.

 I’m going to show you the pros and cons of this electronic drum set by answering the most frequently asked questions concerning that kit.